Vauxhall Corsa review

 Our choice: Corsa SRi 1.7CDTi (130PS) ecoFLEX (a/c)

-The Vauxhall Corsa looks surprisingly modern despite its age, with bold, swept back headlamps, a rakish nose and neat detailing.
+The Vauxhall Corsa looks resonably modern despite its age, with swept back headlamps, a rakish nose and neat detailing.
 The three-door model looks best, thanks to a low slung roofline and steeply raked tailgate, while the five-door model is squarer.
 However, neither bodystyle matches the head-turning charm of the Ford Fiesta.
 There’s a whole host of trim levels to choose from, including S, SE, SXi and Sri.
 Entry-level S and Exlcusiv models do without air-con, but Energy trim adds 16-inch alloys, front fog lights, steering0wheel mounted controls, heated door mirrors and Bluetooth.
 SE cars come with big-car features like a heated steering wheel, heated seats and cruise control, as well as automatic lights and wipers.
 A limited Black Edition was introduced at the end of 2012 and comes with 17-inch alloy wheels, a black grille bar, dark headlights, tinted windows, sports seats and a bodykit.
 There’s also a VXR version for hot hatch fans.
 The interior is well laid out, with decent quality materials, but the design and feel lags behind newer rivals.

-The third-generation Corsa finished a disappointing 69th in the 2012 Driver Power customer satisfaction survey, with an overall score of 83.50 per cent.
+Disappointingly, the third-generation Corsa finished 126th in the 2013 Driver Power customer satisfaction survey, with an overall score of 82.52 per cent.
 Owners say it has many problems, but the biggest gripe seems to be with its lack of performance.
 It came 93rd in that category, while its other ratings are all fairly average, with the high point being 43rd in the running costs ranking.
 However, Vauxhall finished 13th as a brand – just ahead of more expensive rivals BMW and Audi – which bodes well for the future.
 Plus, as the Corsa has sold in such big numbers, most of the glitches and bugs have now been ironed out.
 What’s more, the first owner of the car benefits from a unique warranty that lasts the lifetime of the car, or up to 100,000 miles.
 Although the Corsa is getting on now, it does have a five-star Euro NCAP crash test result.
 Exclusiv models and above get six airbags as standard, while curtain and side bags are available as an option on entry-level Expression and S trims.
 It is disappointing, though, that electronic stability control is only available as an expensive option on all versions – it’s standard on the Ford Fiesta and VW Polo.

 This is where the Vauxhall shines.
 Opening the tailgate reveals a usefully low loading lip and a competitive 285 litres of boot space.
 Fold the rear bench flat and the capacity increases to 1,100 litres (or 1,050 in the three-door model).
 A false boot floor provides extra flexibility, so it’s a shame it’s only available as an option on higher specification versions.
 As is the clever bicycle rack, that slides out from behind the rear number plate at the touch of a button.
 There is a decent amount of head and legroom for rear seat passengers, though, and the cabin is packed with useful storage.